 Once you have downloaded and installed this software, run the configuration wizard.
 During the course of its run, you will be asked to set some settings and move your head in different directions.
 These screenshots will give you an idea about the configuration wizard’s run

-To begin with, it might be a good idea to leave all the values at its defaults.
-Later on if you find the pointer movement too sensitive and fast, you may change the respective values.
+To begin with, it might be a good idea to leave all the values at their defaults.
+Later on, if you find the pointer movement too sensitive and fast, you may change the respective values.

-A control bar appear at the top of your computer screen that lets you perform task like right-click, left-click, drag-and-drop and so on.
+A control bar appears at the top of your computer screen that lets you perform task like right-click, left-click, drag-and-drop and so on.

 If you are physically challenged or suffer from Carpal Tunnel Syndrome or even suffer from inflation in the wrists, you definitely want to give this software a go and see if it suits you.
 You may have to adjust and calibrate the mouse speed to suit you and it may take some time getting used to – but if you can adapt to it, I think it may prove to be a boon to you.

-The developers of Enable Viacom say that Windows 7 and Vista users may need to disable the User Account Control (UAC) to run eViacam properly.
-With UAC enabled problems may arise, specially the inability to confirm elevation prompts or to open the on-screen keyboard shipped with the system (osk.exe).
+The developers of Enable Viacom say that Windows users may need to disable the User Account Control (UAC) to run eViacam properly.
+With UAC enabled problems may arise, especially the inability to confirm elevation prompts or to open the on-screen keyboard shipped with the system (osk.exe).
 This issue is expected to be fixed in future updates.

 If you do decide to try it, let us know how it goes for you.